vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 **Added**

 - SubmitForm util function
+- TableCells can set their own width
+- Added a hide function for inputs in a form

 **Fixed**

 - Loading utils will check for ID
 - Sidebar will no longer show undefined if there is no group
+- Text in TableCell can now be aligned left

 <br>